 We were exactly hoping for a seven-year-old boy and a younger girl.
 We would be so happy to apply for unrelated kiddos if this was a possibility.

 For a week, we emailed back and forth about unrelated kids (sweet, precious Caitlin – extra jewels in her crown for fielding my relentless emails).
 I cannot explain how drawn to Ben we were.
 Every time we looked at him, he became more beautiful, more precious, more Hatmaker-ish.
-Our social worker needed to approve us for an unrelated placement, as we were approved for siblings.
+Our social worker needed to approve us for an unrelated placement, as we were only approved for siblings.
 That, friends, sounded like a formality, so we got our ducks in a row to speed that process up.

 Exactly one week after that email, my phone rang the following Wednesday with that heart-attack-inducing-breath-stealing caller ID: “AWAA – Caitlin”.
 Adopting parents with submitted dossiers wait for that with such anxiety and anticipation, that should we be on a conference call with the President of the United States, we would scream in his ear, “I GOTTA GO!!!!!” and click over.
 Parents call their agencies ten billion times; they call us never, but when they do, this is what they say: